emilsergiev/CaesarGuiApp/README.md

 # Installation and Settings:

-- Windows users: Run the app by just double-clicking the Caesar.exe file -- lucky Windows users that's all you have to do :)
+- Windows: Run the application just by double-clicking the Caesar.exe file.
+If you don't have Java installed on your computer the application should automatically download and install Java on your system.
+If that fails then you will have the option to manually install Java after the software takes you to the Java download page.

-- Linux users: You must have Java installed on your computer, download from here: <https://java.com/en/download/>
+- Linux and Mac: You need to have Java installed on your system.
+If you do not have Java installed then you can download and install it from here: <https://java.com/en/download/>

-Open your command terminal, navigate to the folder where the Caesar.jar file is located and type: java -jar Caesar.jar
+- Linux: Open your terminal, navigate to the folder where the Caesar.jar file is, and type in: java -jar Caesar.jar

-- Mac users: I'm not sure but I assume it's as easy as the Windows users... but, you will have to run the .jar file instead of the .exe (I will get back on this soon)
+- Mac: To execute the jar file on the Mac, go to your terminal and type in: java -cp Caesar.jar menu.Menu

 # Short User's Manual:

-- Run the program, check out the GUI visual interface that will appear on the screen.
+- When you run the program, this is the GUI visual interface that will appear on the screen.

 ![alt CaesarCipherCrackZ](http://www.emil.free.bg/CaesarCipherCrackZ_010.png)